Police ID woman killed in St. Peters; family says she was 5 months pregnant

 ST. PETERS, Mo.
-(KMOV.com) -- A pregnant woman was found killed in St. Peters Friday after she went missing the day before.
+(KMOV.com) -- A pregnant woman was found killed in St. Peters Friday one day after she went missing.

 Officers with the St. Peters Police Department were called to Old Towne Park where they found a 22-year-old's body around noon Friday.